nevermined-io/nvm-docs/docs/architecture/specs/Spec-DTP.md

 * `dtp` - It means the file/s are encrypted via Data Transfer Proofs
 * `none` - The files are not encrypted.
 This is the default behavior if the parameter is not defined

-### Service agreement
+### Access Service agreement

-For the service agreement, the following data are needed:
+For the access service agreement, the following data are needed:

 * Address of Provider and Consumer.
 * Asset ID.